Back to blog

 With Cloudflare ZTN, neither the hub nor the spokes need public exposure.
 Access flows through Cloudflare’s global edge, authenticated per user/device/policy.

-Deploying the Cloudflare Connector#
+Deploying the Cloudflare connector#

-Getting started is simple.
 Run the cloudflared daemon on a hub VM:

 sudo cloudflared service install <token>